aopecho/appdev-chapters/minimal-javascript.md

 ### Ruby -> JavaScript translations

 First, go through the following Ruby statements and the roughly equivalent translation[^rosetta_stone] into JavaScript and see if they all make sense to you.
 If not, experiment with them.
-To experiment, create an HTML file on your computer ([VSCode](https://code.visualstudio.com/){:target="_blank} is a good choice for an editor), write your code within a `<script>` tag, open the file in Chrome, and look at the output in [the JavaScript console](https://developer.chrome.com/docs/devtools/console/javascript/){:target="_blank}.
+To experiment, create an HTML file, write your code within a `<script>` tag, open the file in Chrome, and look at the output in [the JavaScript console](https://developer.chrome.com/docs/devtools/console/javascript/){:target="_blank}.

+If you don't have a [code editor](https://code.visualstudio.com/download) installed on your computer, you can use the same base-ruby Gitpod workspace that you were using to experiment with Ruby above.
+Follow these steps:

+ - Create a Ruby file called `my_app.rb`.
+ - Inside this Ruby file, add one line:

+    ```ruby
+    require 'sinatra'
+    ```
+ - Run your program with `ruby my_app.rb`.
+ - Voilà!
+We've created a web app using [the framework Sinatra](https://www.devdungeon.com/content/ruby-sinatra-tutorial).
+Sinatra is a very lightweight framework, compared to Rails.
+It doesn't include ActiveRecord and a million other things that Rails does, but for simple request/responses, it's very elegant.
+ - One thing that Sinatra shares with Rails is the convention that you can put static assets in `public/` and they will be automatically served.
+Create a folder called `public/` and a file within called `hello.html`.
+ - Visit `/hello.html` in your applicatin preview.
+Click on the "Remote Explorer" icon in the left sidebar to open your preview, if you don't have it open already.
+ - Now we can write our JavaScript within a `<script>` element and see the output in our Chrome Dev Tools Console.

 [^rosetta_stone]: I find that a ["rosetta stone"](https://blog.britishmuseum.org/everything-you-ever-wanted-to-know-about-the-rosetta-stone/){:target="_blank} approach is very helpful when learning a new programming language.

-Ask questions on Piazza about anything that's fuzzy.
+Let's get started translating our Ruby knowledge into JavaScript.

 #### Semicolon rule of thumb